Where am I?

 The first step would be to submit a letter of interest to Mrs. Kathleen Schwarting at Fontbonne University.
 This letter should be accompanied by copies of unofficial transcripts.
 The letter and copies of transcripts can be sent via US Mail or a FAX.
 A transcript review will be complete and returned to you by mail.
 This transcript review allows you to see what courses will be accepted as transfer credits and what courses will need to be taken as a part of the Pathways coursework.

-After you receive your transcript review you will be invited to meet with Mrs. Schwarting to discuss your admission and registration for courses.
+After you receive your transcript review you will be invited to discuss your admission and registration for courses.

 Who can I contact for additional information?